 In this case, no ‘trojan horse’ is needed.

-Who is more likely to try insects as food?
+Who is more likely to eat insects?
 House sites several studies that identifies those more sympathetic to the use of insects as food as:

 - low in disgust sensitivity